In these lessons, we will learn how to solve comparison word problems using either bar models or comparison bars.

 Now he has 347 bottlecaps.
 How many bottlecaps did he find?

-1. Bill read 5 books.
+2. Bill read 5 books.
 Beth read 2 more books than Bill.
-How many books did they read in total?
+How many books did Beth read?

 We welcome your feedback, comments and questions about this site or page.
 Please submit your feedback or enquiries via our Feedback page.